Sustainable Urban Development

 Do I have the right profile for this course?

-If you are an urban professional with at least 3 years of working or research experience looking for an opportunity to boost your academic learning while applying it to practice then this course is right for you.
+If you are an urban professional with relevant working or research experience looking for an opportunity to boost your academic learning while applying it to practice then this course is right for you.

 You need to be able to work in multidisciplinary teams and across diverse cultures.
 You will find that fellow participants come from across the globe presenting a very diverse range of professional backgrounds and working in public or private sectors, NGOs, academia and international organisations.